adamchainz/pelican_novapost/content/thou-shalt-polyfill.md

 compatibility matrices for JS and CSS as well as atomic polyfills when they exist.

-### Know if such or such feature is available at runtime?
+### Know if such a feature is available at runtime?

 Use [Modernizr](http://modernizr.com/), it will let you load your polyfills only if needed.
 Though most polyfills will already do this part of the job, it